 My dissertation, "When Democracies Deliver: Governance Reform in Latin America," seeks to explain the political conditions under which democratic states are able to improve their ability to deliver goods and services to their citizens.
-Specifically, I examine the effects of similar state reforms in contemporary Brazil and Argentina aimed at reducing corruption and increasing transparency in public contracting.
+A paper advancing the main theory and findings of my dissertation is forthcoming in Comparative Politics.

 For my work on state capacity and political autonomy with Sérgio Praça and Matthew M. Taylor, please see the State Capacity Project website.
 See also the AULA Blog post on our recent research.

 I can be reached at: katherine.bersch [at] utexas.edu